Invader alert! Help us stop the Spiny Waterflea!

 aerial view of lakes

-This kind of discovery can’t be undone – it can’t be fixed.
-But we can try to prevented from happening in other lakes.
+This kind of invasion can’t be undone – Spiny Waterflea cannot be removed from a waterbody once introduced.
+But we can try to prevent introductions from happening in other lakes.

 All of us can play a part in that prevention.